wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/external-libraries.rst

 .. warning:: Using external libraries may have unintended behavior with your robot code!
 It is not recommended unless you are aware of what you are doing!

 Often a team might want to add external Java or C++ libraries for usage with their robot code.
-This article highlights adding Java libraries to your gradle dependencies, or the options that C++ teams have.
+This article highlights adding Java libraries to your Gradle dependencies, or the options that C++ teams have.

 Java
 ----